 The 'Ranked' results: https://www.ventureradar.com/keyword/Biotech

 Both pages show exactly the same companies, and in exactly the same order.
 The only difference is in how they are displayed.
 You can export the results from either page and the export file will contain the same data.

 If you would like to refine the search results (for example by showing only companies based in the USA) it is easier to do this via the 'Ranked' search, where the Advanced search option is available.

-If you would like to search for the phrase only (e.g. "Water Sensors") then you can do this using the Ranked search, and including the phrase in quote marks.
+You can also search for the phrase only (e.g. "Water Sensors") using the Ranked search, and including the phrase in quote marks.
 See here: https://www.ventureradar.com/search/ranked/%22water%20sensors%22/

 3. Searches use exact matches on words, so the search page 'Top Biotech Companies' requires an exact word match on 'biotech' but will not match on the word 'biotechnology'.